somleng/somleng-scfm/docs/USAGE.md

 This section explains how to get up and running quickly tasks.
 Please continue reading the sections below for detailed information on tasks.

-If you want to follow this guide without installing anything locally, run the docker examples instead.
+If you want to follow this guide without installing anything locally, run the docker examples instead (assumes you have Docker installed).

 #### 1. Create the database